information-sharing-networks/signalsd/README.md

 All these tools are installed as part of the docker image.

 The Docker app is started with Air which will restart the service whenever you save changes to the code.
-Air is configured to automatically run goose/sqlc/swag after each change.
+Air is configured to automatically run sqlc and swag after each change.
+Database migrations are applied when you restart the docker app container (if you ar running locally, you will need to run the migrations manually - see the section on goose below)

 If you need to run these tools individually, you can use the Makefile for common tasks: